ladas-larry/redux-chrome-extension/README.md

 **Popup Window**
 - gets initial state from Background Page
-- dispatches state updates to Background Page (and Content Scripts)
+- dispatches state updates to Background Page (and optionally to Content Scripts)

 **Content Script**
 - gets initial state from Background Page
 - receives state updates from Popup window
-- dispatches state updates to Background Page (and the rest of Content Scripts)
+- dispatches state updates to Background Page (and optionally to the rest of Content Scripts)

 **Options Page**
 - gets initial state from Background Page
 - dispatches state updates to Background Page

-*** code for functionality that is in parenthesis was commented out ***
+*** code for functionality that is in parenthesis was commented out, see src/content.index.js and src/popup/index.js ***

 ## Installation